maevelander/logo-slider/readme.txt

 == Description ==

 Add a responsive logo slideshow carousel to your site quickly and easily.
-Embed in any post/page using shortcode or in your theme `<?php logo_slider(); ?>`
+Embed in any post/page using shortcode or in your theme.

 Perfect for displaying a list of sponsor or client logos.